Shutter Speed for Beginners

 Download your pictures to your computer and look at the metadata.
 If you don’t have a program, we suggest you click on one of our Corel ads and look at getting their software.
 Below is a good beginner program in the ad.
 We love it.
 The bottom right side of the screen will show each image’s shutter speed, aperture, and ISO so you can review pictures and see what works.
 This is how you continue to teach yourself.

-Lightroom is our favorite place to edit photos, and you can also see the metadata on the image to help you know how you shot the image so you can see what you did right or wrong.
+Lightroom is our favorite place to edit photos.
+You can also see the metadata on the image to help you determine how you shot it and what you did right or wrong.

-After you read the rest of the beginner section, including ISO, Aperture and White Balance, do your homework.
+Do your homework after you read the rest of the beginner section, including ISO, Aperture, and White Balance.
 Keep reading below for a little more advanced information.
 If you are getting confused, then stop here and practice.
 Then grasp ISO, Aperture, and WB before proceeding to the more advanced knowledge.

-Waterfall Photography Simplified and How to Shoot Dark Sky Photography Pages will give you some details on shutter speed that are very easy to understand.
+The Waterfall Photography Simplified and How to Shoot Dark Sky Photography Pages will give you some easy-to-understand details on shutter speed.
 The links are below.

 Go to Waterfall Photography Simplified or How to Shoot Dark Sky Photography for detailed explanations.